How to Install Clawfoot Tub Feet

-Fold and lay down a blanket on the floor to place the tub on when you remove it from the crate.
-Remember, if you have purchased the roll top tub, be sure to place some form of blocking, like a book, under the rim so you will be able to get your hands under the tub to flip it back over when finished.
+Lay a blanket on the floor to place the tub on when you remove it from the crate.
+If you have purchased a classic roll top tub, be sure to place some form of blocking, like a book, under the rim so you will be able to get your hands under the tub to flip it back over when finished.

 Now, remove the tub from the crate and place it rim down on the blanket.
 Set out the feet so that the letter on the bottom of the foot corresponds to the letter that is located beside the lugs on the bottom of the tub.

-Take the bolt and insert it into the lug so that the threads are pointing towards the ceiling.
-Take the foot and place over the bolt and gently lower so that the foot rests on the both the tub and the tongue and lug.
-Please remember to gently place the foot over the bolt to prevent it from scratching the tub
+Take a bolt and insert it into a lug so that the threads are pointing toward the ceiling.
+Take the foot and place it over the bolt and gently lower it so that the foot rests on both the tub and the tongue and lug.
+Please remember to gently place the foot over the bolt to prevent it from scratching the tub.

-Next, place the flat washer over the bolt on top of the foot tongue.
-Place the lock washer over the flat washer.
-Place the nut over the lock washer and tighten it to within 1/8 inch of the lock washer.
+Next, place a flat washer over the bolt on top of the foot tongue.
+Place a lock washer over the flat washer.
+Place a nut over the lock washer and tighten it to within 1/8 inch of the lock washer.
 This will allow you enough space to adjust the foot as needed.
-If the foot lies flush on both sides of the tub and between the foot tongue and lug, you can continue to tighten the nut, which we will go over in a minute.
+If the foot lies flush on both sides of the tub and between the foot tongue and lug, you can continue to tighten the nut.

 Now, if the foot does not lie flush, loosen the nut so that it rests approximately 1/2 inch away from the washer.
 Take one of the provided shims and place it between the foot's tongue and tub's lug.
 The shims are tapered, so be sure to insert the shims so that the largest end of the shim rests in the largest space between the tongue and lug.
 Repeat this process until you have reached the desired outcome.

-Once the foot lies flush on both the side of the tub between the tongue and lug, tighten the nut.
+Once the foot lies flush on both sides of the tub between the tongue and lug, tighten the nut.
 Do not over tighten the nut.
 Over tightening will cause the bolts to strip and become unusable.

-Once the nut is tightened, gently shake the foot to make sure there is no movement in the foot.
+Once the nut is tightened, gently move the foot to make sure there is no movement in the foot.

 If the tub does not remain stationary, establish which corner is causing the unevenness.
 Flip the tub back over and shim the appropriate corner.

 Once your tub is stationary on the ground, you are ready to enjoy your new tub from Vintage Tub & Bath.
-Please refer to our website; www.vintagetub.com for additional information, or call 1-877-868-1369 to speak with a customer service representative.
+Please call 8778681369 ext.
+2 to speak with a customer service representative for additional information.